sori424/sori424.github.io/_pages/about.md

 I'll be graduating next year, so I'm looking for Phd position to continue this journey on! 🍀

+`Research Interest`

+My research interest is in implementing deep learning networks which resemble the human.
+I have focused on data mining to make better performance of machine learning models by applying psychological background of human behaviors.
+For example, using <a href="https://en.wikipedia.org/wiki/Expectation_confirmation_theory">expectation confirmation theory</a> to improve the deep learning networks to predict satisfaction of the customers.
+For the further details of my research, please refer [publications page](./publications/).
+Feel free to ping me if you have any questions.

 `Education`

 <a href="https://www.skku.edu/eng/About/s620/sub02_01.do">Sungkyunkwan University</a>